 This discrepancy is significantly greater than the errors in measurement.
 There may be several reasons for this discrepancy, including the possibility that the proton may be affected by the close proximity of the neutron within the nucleus of deuterium.
-In fact of binding the p and n together invokes, as we shall see, the exchange of π mesons.
-These indeed may have charge (π^+, π^-) and contribute to the MM.
+In fact of binding parity is $\mathbf{p} = (-1)^{t}$

-However the likely answer is that the WF is not purely l=0., there is probably some ADMIXTURE of l = 2. (a proton in an l =2 orbit of course can be seen as a current sweeping out an area, and producing a MM).
+All the terms in y must have same parity y_1 has l = 1 and hence negative p, y_s and y_d have positive p. of course can be seen as a current sweeping out an area, and producing a MM).
 In which case we should see the WF of the deuteron as: